Skip to main content

 Surgery is a diverse field and there are 24 professional surgical specialty associations and expert groups that represent the interests and set standards for the various UK surgical specialties and patient groups.

-RCS England’s SAS Strategy 2023-2026 [hyperlink] commits to encouraging surgical specialty associations to review how they engage with specialty doctors and specialist grade doctors (SAS) doctors relevant to their surgical specialty.
+RCS England’s SAS Strategy 2023-2026 commits to encouraging surgical specialty associations to review how they engage with specialty doctors and specialist grade doctors (SAS) doctors relevant to their surgical specialty.

 Some professional surgical associations have already made strides in doing this; one example is the Vascular Society.